Chrysler LH platform: Development

 The LH platform team was headed by François Castaing, who was previously responsible for product engineering and development at American Motors Corporation (AMC).
 Working with an engineering team of only 700, it took just over three years from the styling studio to the showrooms.
 To give focus for the platform engineering team, the benchmark target was the Eagle Premier.

-Exterior styling was heavily influenced by another Chrysler design which debuted as the Lamborghini Portofino, a concept car introduced at the 1987 Frankfurt Auto Show.
+Exterior styling was heavily influenced by another Chrysler design, which debuted as the Lamborghini Portofino, a concept car introduced at the 1987 Frankfurt Auto Show.

-The Dodge and Eagle LH cars competed directly against the Ford Taurus and other mid-size cars, largely replacing the K-based C-bodies.
+The Dodge and Eagle LH cars competed directly against the Ford Taurus and other mid-sized cars, largely replacing the K-based C-bodies.
 The Chrysler models competed with upmarket domestics such as Buick and Oldsmobile.
 The LH cars debuted in 1992 and were updated in 1997.
-The LH platform was replaced with the rear-wheel drive Chrysler LX platform for the 2005 model year.
-While Chrysler's sales never rose to the levels of those popular rivals, the LH vehicles succeeded in altering Chrysler's previously dowdy public image, recasting the automaker as an innovative design leader.
-The cab-forward look also influenced Chrysler's subsequent compact PL (Chrysler Neon) and midsize JA platform car designs in the 1990s.
+The LH platform was replaced by the rear-wheel drive Chrysler LX platform for the 2005 model year.
+While Chrysler's sales never reached the levels of its popular rivals, the LH vehicles helped alter the automaker's previously dowdy public image, recasting it as an innovative design leader.
+The cab-forward look also influenced Chrysler's subsequent compact PL (Chrysler Neon) and mid-size JA platform car designs in the 1990s.

 Much as the company had done in the months leading up to the introduction of the K-platform cars in 1980, Chrysler referred directly to the LH platform in advertisements touting the advantages of its "cab-forward" architecture (generally meant to imply wheels moved out towards the corners of the body; a short, sloping hood; and a large windshield extending from its base over the front wheels), and also referred to the platform name for the Chrysler LHS sedan.
-Although the real "gold mine" of Chrysler's acquisition of AMC was the Jeep brand, their minivans and LH sedans also helped to bail the company out of almost certain bankruptcy in the 1990s.
+Although the real "gold mine" of Chrysler's acquisition of American Motors Corporation was the Jeep brand, their minivans and LH sedans also helped to bail the company out of almost certain bankruptcy in the 1990s.